 It’s essential for parents to understand that any child is a potential target or bully.
 While bullies have traditionally been the bigger, tougher boys or the more socially connected girls, cyberbullying has allowed shy, insecure kids to jealously or frivolously attack others they might never confront in person.
 As one boy said in a Media Awareness Network survey: “You don’t really see their face or they see yours, and you don’t have to look in their eyes and see they’re hurt.”

 Knowing about your child’s online activities is not an invasion of privacy, says Lambert.
 It’s a parental duty.
 “I say to parents, ‘If you don’t have access to your kids’ passwords, you’re doing them a disservice.’”
 Jane Tallim, co-executive director of the Media Awareness Network, agrees, adding that parents need to keep their technology skills current.
 “That doesn’t necessarily mean that you’re going to be snooping.
 But if a situation happens, the parent can help the child — for example, by knowing how to find a record of a chat log.”

 It can be tough for parents to keep up with ever-changing technology.
 While Bathroom Stall was shut down months ago, other similar sites and apps appeared almost immediately.
 And some canny kids have been known to set up a PG-rated Facebook account as a decoy to cover another, secret, account.
 On an online discussion board about bullying, one parent wrote, “Hidden Facebook accounts?
 Total cellphone privacy at 13?
 My 13-year-old is not allowed on Facebook or any other social networking site.
-I routinely read his text messages [and the 16-year-old’s too] because I pay the bill.”
+I routinely read his text messages [and] because I pay the bill.”